 This Reviewer is correct and we have clarified this in the revised manuscript (P. XX, Lines XX-XX):

-If other sources of air pollution are associated with ALS, then including non-EC PM2.5 adjusts for other air pollutants from other sources.67
+If other sources of air pollution are associated with ALS, then including non-EC PM2.5 adjusts for PM2.5 from other sources.67

 4) Methods, page 9, line 16: Model quantifies log-odds of one standard deviation increase.
 Please add explanation of why you chose one standard deviation increase instead of interquartile range.